 This shoe has a great fit, mostly thanks to the upper.
 The Dynamotion design of the upper wraps around the midfoot while being flexible enough to move and stretch with the foot

 .
-The fit and feel of this shoe in general is exceptional.
-The cushion is built to be more responsive than cloud like, so for runners who are used to plush cushion, they might find this to be too firm.
+The fit and feel of this shoe are exceptional.
+The cushion is built to be more responsive than cloud-like, so for runners who are used to plush cushion, they might find this to be too firm.
 However, this feature it is great for adding speed to the shoe.